 - Start the “uploader” program on the computer:

-- Linux: Start with “sudo ./uploader” and then enter the administrator password.
+- Linux: On Linux, it is unfortunately necessary to run the program as “Administrator” (tested with Ubuntu 18.04). therefore start with “sudo ./uploader” and then enter the administrator password.

 - The program now connects to the module, displays the name of the current software, then copies the new software to the module and verifies the procedure.
 Finally, the module is restarted automatically in normal mode.
 The entire process takes around 30 seconds.